What they do

 Education and training

-To become a silversmith you usually need to complete an apprenticeship.
-The jewellery tradesperson apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.
+To become a silversmith you usually need to undertake a jeweler apprenticeship.
+The apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships